droidfivex/DPFRU/README.md

-# DPFRP
+# DPFRU
-Q. What is DPFRP?
+Q. What is DPFRU?
 A. draft proposal for repo upload. include AICP-N remotes.

 ## how 2 Using